Entanglement bounds on the performance of quantum computing architectures: Entanglement capacity

-\textit{Entanglement capacity.---} Given a graph $G$, we wish to bound the total possible increase in a given entanglement measure after $n$ rounds of entanglement distribution over its links.
+Given a graph $G$, we wish to bound the total possible increase in a given entanglement measure after $n$ rounds of entanglement distribution over its links.
 Suppose we fix a bipartition of the graph into two subgraphs supported on vertex subsets $F$ and $\bar{F}$.
 We consider a general entanglement measure, $S$, which quantifies the bipartite entanglement between $F$ and $\bar{F}$.
-We assume that $S$ is zero for product states $\rho_F \otimes \rho_{\bar{F}}$, additive between non-entangled regions, $S \left( \rho_{F\bar{F}} \otimes \tau_{F \bar{F}} \right) = S(\rho_{F\bar{F}}) + S(\tau_{F \bar{F}})$, and that $S$ is non-increasing under local operations and classical communication.
-Entanglement measures that obey these conditions include the entanglement cost, the distillable entanglement, and the entanglement of formation \cite{Bennett2003,Horodecki2009}.
+We assume the following axioms: $S$ is zero for product states $\rho_F \otimes \rho_{\bar{F}}$, additive between non-entangled regions, $S \left( \rho_{F\bar{F}} \otimes \tau_{F \bar{F}} \right)$\,\,=\,\,$S(\rho_{F\bar{F}}) + S(\tau_{F \bar{F}})$, and non-increasing under local operations and classical communication.
+Entanglement measures that obey these axioms include the entanglement cost, the distillable entanglement, and the entanglement of formation \cite{Bennett2003,Horodecki2009}.
 All of these measures are identical to the von Neumann entropy for pure states.

 By the result of Ref.~\cite{Bennett2003}, the entanglement after $n$ rounds is bounded by $n$ times the maximum single-round entanglement.
 We will therefore bound the entanglement generated in one round, going from $\rho$ to $\rho'$.
 To produce $\rho'$, we begin with $\rho$ and then generate entanglement on the graph edges.
 This means that $w_{ij}$ ancilla Bell pairs are generated for each edge $(i,j)$ crossing the boundary $\partial F$.
-The total number of Bell pairs is therefore $\abs{\partial F}$, the sum over all the weights, Ignoring ancillas purely local to $F$ or $\bar{F}$, the resulting state is $\rho \otimes \rho_\mathrm{Bell}^{\otimes \abs{\partial F}}$.
+The total number of Bell pairs is therefore $\abs{\partial F}$, the sum over all the weights,

+Ignoring ancillas purely local to $F$ or $\bar{F}$, the resulting state is $\rho \otimes \rho_\mathrm{Bell}^{\otimes \abs{\partial F}}$.
 The final state $\rho'$ is then generated by local operations, assisted by classical communication, on this state.
 We denote the state that results from an arbitrary round of local operations and classical communications on $\rho$ as $\mathrm{LOCC}(\rho)$.
 Therefore, our axioms for $S$ allow us to write: